 “You guys hungry?”
 Uncle John asks looking at me and then at Axel.

 I let out a deep, hard, long sigh and look at Axel, giving him a faint smile.
-Kiara and I are going to be grounded for life.
-Come to think of it, we actually were grounded already and slipped out, so now we’re going to be double grounded for life.
-Life is so unfair, especially when you’re only 6.
+Kiara and I are going to be grounded probably until we’ve finished school.
+Come to think of it, we actually were grounded already and slipped out, so now we’re going to be double … or is it triple grounded?
+Life is so unfair, especially when you’re only 9.